emonhossainraihan/emonhossainraihan/README.md

 I develop web applications.
 My core skill is based on JavaScript and I love to do most things using JavaScript.

 I am a passionate programmer, developer, and learner.
-Still, an undergraduate student in **Mathematics** at **Dhaka University** also occasionally teaches problem-solving and other fun math to high school students.
-Currently, I join **Brac University** as an Adjunct Lecturer.
+I am a graduate student in **Mathematics** at **Dhaka University**.
+I also occasionally teach problem-solving and other fun math to high school students.
+I joined Brac University** as an Adjunct lecturer this summer.
 I teach Linear Algebra and Fourier Analysis there.